freenas/cli/README.md

 ## Introduction

-With FreeNAS 10 we completely redisgned the CLI such that it should be at full feature parity with the GUI (and even more to include advance user commands).
-It was our goal to eliminate the need to use the shell as much as possible, by giving the user a much fine grained control over the appliance while still maintaining the transactions in the database.
-It supports TAB autocompletion and other sexy features!
+In FreeNAS 10, we have created an entirely new CLI which is intended to offer full feature parity with the GUI and well beyond, offering advanced user commands which would only add complexity and confusion to the GUI.
+Our goal was also to eliminate the need to use the Unix shell for that purpose as much as possible, giving users both high-level and more fine grained control over the appliance while still maintaining database integrity and logging these transactions properly.
+This CLI supports TAB autocompletion, inline help, and other sexy features that we hope will encourage its use!

 ## Getting Started

 **Ways to get to the cli:**

 * From the console of the physical/VM box that you installed freenas on.
-By default the cli would be accessible directly from there.
+By default, the cli is directly accessible from the console.

 * By sshing to the box and typing `cli` from the shell

 * By accessing it from the webgui's console page: freenas_10_ip/console

+* By running it directly on your client machine and connecting to a remote FreeNAS instance (still to be documented)

-Ok so now that you have reached the cli it will greet you with the following:
+One way or the other, once you have invoked the cli it will greet you with the following text:

 ```
 Welcome to the FreeNAS CLI!
 Type 'help' to get started.